garysheng/scenius/documentation/marketing.md

 ## Hero Section

 ### Headlines
-- **Main Headline**: "Built for Next Generation Tokenized Communities"
+- **Main Headline**: "For Communities Building & Embracing The Future"
 - **Subheadline**: "A voice-first platform where communities thrive through contribution.
 Reward aligned actions with points, stream tokens to contributors, and deploy AI agents that represent your community across platforms."

 ### Call-to-Action Buttons